Going Out In Lilongwe

 1)Relax.
 Doing as little as possible is one of the best things to do in Cape Maclear.
 The clear water and beautiful white beach make this a very easy and enjoyable undertaking.

-2)Watersports: Once you are refreshed it’s time to experience the many water activities that Cape Maclear has to offer, such as leisurely swims to the island, snorkeling with the thousands of cichlids (over 800 unique to Lake Malawi), kayaking, water-skiing, tubing, wakeboarding, banana rides and fishing.
+2)Watersports: Once you are refreshed it’s time to experience the many water activities that Cape Maclear has to offer, such as leisurely swims to the island, snorkelling with the thousands of cichlids (over 800 unique to Lake Malawi), kayaking, water-skiing, tubing, wakeboarding, banana rides and fishing.
 If you are feeling adventurous Kayak to Dombwe or Mumbo Island.

 For Scuba Diving Kayak Africa is the place to go.
 Kayak Africa has been operating its Dive School in Cape Maclear, Lake Malawi National Park since 1996 and is the only PADI registered club in Cape Maclear.
 It offers Scuba diving day excursions as well as certification courses

-3) Hiking – An easy 80 minute trail starts near the Missionary Graves and takes you up to a viewing point above the village.
+3) Hiking – An easy 80-minute trail starts near the Missionary Graves and takes you up to a viewing point above the village.
 There are other harder walks, which are not so easily marked, for these it is worthwhile finding a guide in town or at the Lake Malawi National Park.

 4) Go out on the town: If you fancy a drink or three there are some great bars in Cape Maclear: